czbiohub-sf/shrimPy/docs/mantis_usage.md

 **Note: This layer should have minimal number of bubbles and enough oil for autofocus to engage.
 Make sure to wear gloves and discard them before touching any other microscope or computer part.
 Handling the oil can be messy and we want to keep things clean.

 ---
-## Setting up the acquisition using `Mantis Acquisition Engine`
+## Setting up the acquisition using `shrimpy Acquisition Engine`
 1. Initialize two instances of micromanager to prepare both arms for acquisition.
-   1. Micromanager *230312* version with  `mantis-LF.cfg` configuration.
+   1. Micromanager *230312* version with  `shrimpy-LF.cfg` configuration.
-   2. Micromanager *230312 Nightly Build* version with `mantis-LS.cfg` configuration.
+   2. Micromanager *230312 Nightly Build* version with `shrimpy-LS.cfg` configuration.
 ##### Micromanager with Label-free configuration
 2. Using the micromanager with the `label-free` configuration, set `Channel LS` property group to `External Control`.
 This will reset the microscope to the default configurations including the filter cube to position 6.
 Then, set the `Imaging Path` propety group to `Epi`.
 Set the `Channel - LF` property group to `BF`.
 3. Focus the sample and check the focus is ~4700um.